data-to-insight/centre-of-excellence/docs/how-our-system-works.md

 There’s more than one way to frame the context of CSC data and digital work.

 Often, the work happens across multiple people, business units, and organisations, and overlaps with other functions.
-The data team supporting children’s services in a local authority might also support adults services; the dataset a local authority relies on might also be important to central government or a third party.
+The data team supporting children’s services in a local authority might also support adults' services; the dataset a local authority relies on might also be important to central government or a third party.
 Any boundaries we draw around these areas of work will be somewhat artificial.

 To describe all of this, we focus on key aspects of the sector’s work which we think impact its effectiveness: